gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Good morning," Indy replied.
 "I trust you slept well?"

-"Yes, thank you."
+"Yes, thank you," Kulbinder rumbled, stretching.

 Indy waited a moment to see if he would say anything more.
 When he didn't, she smiled and said, "My daughter has volunteerd to show you and your companion the village while the other children do their chores."
 Noxy heard Rash mutter something at that.
 "If you would like to---oh dear."
 She stopped mid-sentence as the sergeant took a deep breath and scrunched up his face.

 "Nope," he whooshed a moment later, blinking.
 "That one's not ripe yet."

-"You would do better to be in bed than tramping around the countryside, sergeant," Kulbinder rumbled.

-"I agree," said Indy firmly.
-"My mother will make you some lemon ginger tea.
-That will set you right in no time."
+"Lemon ginger tea for you, I think," Indy said firmly.
+"That will set you right in no time."

 "Thang you," the sergeant said stuffily.

-"And thank you for the offer of a tour, but I think I would do better to explore the forest a little more," the tiger declared.
-"I'm sure my boy would enjoy a tour, though."
-And with no more ceremony than that, the tiger stood, stretched, and padded off toward the main gate.
+"And thank you on my part for the offer of a tour, but I would do better to explore the forest a little more," Kulbinder declared.
+"I'm sure my boy would enjoy seeing more of the village."
+Without so much as a glance at Private Thokmay, the tiger stood, stretched, and padded off to the fortress gate.

 Indy clapped her hands.
 "Right.
+Everyone else, I'm sure there are chores that need doing."

-Everyone else, time for chores."
-As the children began to disperse, Private Thokmay dipped his head toward Noxy.
-"After you, honored."
+The children groaned and began to disperse.
+Private Thokmay dipped his head toward Noxy.
+"Lead on, honored."

-Noxy and the young soldier walked side by side through the bright morning.
-"That's the South Tower," said Noxy, pointing at six rectangular stories of stone.
+Noxy and the young soldier walked in step through the bright morning.
+"That's the South Tower," Noxy said, pointing.
 "It still has a roof, but the stairs inside fell down a long time ago.
 You used to be able to get up there by climbing a tree, but they cut it down after Grappa Gas fell out of it for the second time.
 That was before I was born.
 And that one's the Round Tower, and the short one over there is called the Quick Tower, because it's quickest to get up."

-"It's a shame they've been allowed to go to ruin," said Private Thokmay.
+"It's a shame it's been allowed to go to ruin," Private Thokmay said, studying the South Tower.

-"I suppose," Noxy replied, slightly rankled that he thought they were ruined.
+"I suppose," Noxy replied, slightly rankled by the word 'ruin'.
 "Oh, and that's Granna Fee's house, with the moss green door.
 You met her when we rescued you.
 She's my grandmother.
 And she teaches school.
 And that's Grappa Gas's house, the lavender one.
-He helped rescue you too, but he used to be reeve.
+He helped rescue you too---he used to be reeve before my *amma*.
 And that's, um, well, they're all just different people's houses."

 Noxy fell silent.
-Private Thokmay had a polite but absent look on his face, just like the one Indy got when Grappa Gas started talking about how things had been in his day.  *It's probably not much compared to real castles,* she thought glumly.
-Two-story houses with steep shingled roofs, little vegetable gardens nestled between logs laid parallel a stride apart, and all around, sharp mountain peaks looming over the ancient gray walls...
+Private Thokmay had a polite but absent look on his face like the one Indy got when Grappa Gas started talking about how things had been in his day.  *It's probably not much compared to real castles,* she thought glumly.
+Two-story houses with steep shingled roofs, little vegetable gardens nestled between halved logs, and all around, sharp mountain peaks looming over the ancient gray walls...
 She wouldn't have believed how strange it all seemed to the young lowlander beside her.

-They walked in silence along the path that ran next to the walls.
-Ancient cobblestones showed through the hard-packed dirt in a few places.
-Noxy scuffed crusts of frost off a few absentmindedly, wondering what else she could say.
+They walked in silence along the path that lay at the base of the wall.
+Here and there, ancient cobblestones showed through hard-packed dirt.
+Noxy scuffed a crust of frost off one absentmindedly, wondering what else she could say.

 Private Thokmay pulled up short.
-"What is that?" he asked.
+"What's that, honored?" he asked.
 A heavy wooden grill lay across a shoulder-high opening in the wall ahead of them.
 Behind it, rough stone steps led down into the mountain.

-"That's just one of the old tunnels," said Noxy.
+"That's just an old tunnel," said Noxy.
 "We're not supposed to go in."

-Private Thokmay scowled.
-"Does Sergeant Dorbu know about them?"
+Private Thokmay frowned.
+"Does Sergeant Dorbu know about it?"

 "I don't know."
 Noxy shrugged.
-"There's one under Grappa Gas's house, and one by the tannery.
-We use them for cellars.
-Come on.
-We can see more from up top."
+"There's another one by Grappa Gas's house, and one by the tannery.
+They don't actually lead anywhere---they're just cellars.
+Come on---I'll show you from the top."

+The stone stairs leading to the top of the wall lay flush against its side.
-The steps lay flush against the side of the wall.
-They had been built for the Pilots, not for human beings, so each step was as high as Noxy's knee and broad enough that it took her two strides to cross.
-Even after hundreds of years, though, the stones fit together so snugly that it was hard to tell where one ended and the next began.
-Noxy noticed smugly that Thokmay was puffing and sweating after only a few steps.
+They had been built for the Pilots, not for human beings, so each step was as high as Noxy's knee and so broad that it took her two strides to cross.
+She felt a little smug that Thokmay was puffing by the time they reached the top.

 The top of the wall was wide enough for three people to walk comfortably side by side.
-The parapet along its outer edge was interrupted here and there by slits for lookouts and archers.
+Slits for lookouts and archers interrupted the parapet along its outer edge every dozen strides, no two of them exactly the same shape.
 "Makes Your Breath Rancid is that way," Noxy said, pointing.
 "You can't see it because the valley bends, but sometimes you can see their clouds coming out of their pen."

-"Why do you call your villages things like that?" the young soldier asked.
+"Why do you call your villages things like that?"
+Private Thokmay asked.

 Noxy shrugged.
-"They're dragon names.
-They're supposed to make things sound unappetizing, so that when the dragons finally fly, they won't want to eat us."
+"They're called dragon names.
+They're supposed to make things sound unappetizing, so that when the dragon' eggs finally hatch, they won't want to eat us."

 Private Thokmay snorted.
-"That seems pretty far-fetched."
+"That seems a bit optimistic."

+Noxy bristled.
 "Well, where does *your* name come from??"
-Noxy bristled.

-"The army gave it to me when I arrived at the orphanage," he replied evenly.
+"The orphanage gave it to me," he replied evenly.
+"I'm officially Gandan's Twenty-Ninth Thokmay."

-As Noxy was trying to think of something to say to that, Thokmay leaned through a slit in the parapet and pointed into the gorge below them.
+As Noxy was trying to think of something to say to that, Thokmay leaned through an archery slit and pointed into the gorge below.
 "Are those the clouds we were on?"

 Noxy glanced through the neighboring slit.
 "Yup.
 The bull is Big Blue, and the cow is Pillow.
 We've had them forever---they're practically family."